dcl-docs/project-example/README.md

 Create a line for each file in your project that depends on at least one other file.
 Specify the dependencies by using the following syntax:

-`[file name] : [dependency-1] [dependency-2] [dependency-3]`
+`[file name] : [dependency file 1] [dependency file 2] [dependency file 3]`

 Your files can have any number of dependencies, but make sure to separate the dependencies with a single space.
+If your need more than one line for your dependencies, end all lines except the last with a "\".

 #### Rules